blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Clairvoyance (3rd)
 Casting time: 10 minutes
 Range: 1 mile
-Components: V, S, M(a focus worth 50GP or more)
 Duration: Concentration, 10 minutes
 You create an invisible, immaterial sensor within range in an area familiar to you, or an obvious place unfamiliar to you.
 You may choose to hear or see from